dj505/Amadeus/README.md

 Here are some standard user commands;

 - `ping`: checks the bot's response time
-- `userinfo`: brings up an information card on the specified user
+- `userinfo`: brings up a fancy image-based information card on the specified user
 - `daily`: adds 150 to the user's wallet, can be used once per day
 - `avatar`: gets the avatar of a specified user
 - `react`: posts a reaction gif set with the `addgif` command